 When we inspect the role of control variables, we find similar results compared to our earlier observations in most cases.
 One of the most interesting differences relates to the role of changes in GDP.
 We find that the effect is highly significant and negative for low-income countries for most of the models, whereas it is generally insignificant for the high-income countries.
 This finding suggests that if government expenditures are the main driver of growth in low-income countries, then expansionary fiscal policies simply crowd out the private sector from the capital markets.
-The banking crisis variable assumes similar effects in relation to our earlier findings, and we observe no significant differences between high-and low-income country groups except for the case of efficiency.
+The banking crisis variable assumes similar effects in relation to our earlier findings, and we observe no significant differences between highand low-income country groups except for the case of efficiency.
 Results in column 3 show that the coefficient of the bank crisis dummy is much larger for low-income countries, while results in column 4 show that the same coefficient is larger for high-income countries.
 This suggests that the financial sector in high-income countries bounces back from financial crises more quickly than that in low-income countries.
-This is perhaps due to the fact that banks in low-income countries have to play further roles in supporting the economy, such as holding large stock of sovereign debt.
+This is perhaps due to the fact that banks in low-income countries have to play further roles in supporting the economy, such as holding large stock of sovereign debt.15

-Furthermore, we find that pooling country income information as we did in Tables 3-5 masks the effect of foreign bank presence on credit between country groups.
+Furthermore, we find that pooling country income information as we did in Tables 2-4 masks the effect of foreign bank presence on credit between country groups.
 As columns 1 and 2 show, for high-income countries there is a strong positive relationship between foreign ownership and credit, while for low-income countries, we find a significant negative relationship.
 This may be because foreign banks increase access to financial services and enhance financial and economic performance of their borrowers (Claessens et al., 2001).
-However, research has also shown that foreign banks cherry pick borrowers, which can undermine overall access to financial services by worsening the remaining credit pool and lowering financial development, especially in low-income countries where relationship lending is important (Claessens and Horen, 2014).
+However, research has also shown that foreign banks can target certain type of borrowers undermining the consumers general access to financial services.
+Such actions in return worsen the credit pool and lower financial development in emerging countries where relationship lending is important (Claessens and Horen, 2014).